OBerger96/tetris-game/README.md

 # tetris-game
-Build a Tetris game where human players can play and try to break records of themselves.
+Build a Tetris game, using JavaFX, where human players can play and try to break records of themselves.
 The shaped pieces (tetrominoes) are rotated by the UP, DOWN, RIGHT, LEFT keys.

 ## Screenshots